Field Type Reference Table¶

 Universal compatibility |

-Multi-line Text |
+Text field (multi-line) |

-Extended descriptive content requiring paragraph formatting |
+Extended descriptive content requiring paragraph formatting (same Text field, multi-line option enabled) |

 Context descriptions, interpretation notes, detailed observations |